-NON-EMPLOYEE WORKERS: no non-employee workers
+NON-EMPLOYEE WORKERS: no non-employees on site

 Recruitment Fees:

 A: Are there any fees?
+Yes

+L No

+B: If yes, check all that apply: Recruitment / hiring fees Service fees Application costs Recommendation fees Placement fees Administrative, overhead or processing fees Skills tests Certifications Medical screenings Passports/ID's Work / resident permits Birth certificates Police clearance fees Any transportation and lodging costs after employment offer

+Any transport costs between work place and home Any relocation costs after commencement of employment New hire training / orientation fees Medical exam fees Deposit bonds or other deposits Any other non-monetary assets Other

+B1 - If other, please give details:

+C: If any checked, give details:

+Agency Workers (Not applicable) (workers sourced from a local agent who are not directly paid by the site, but paid by the agency, Usually the agencies are paid by the site and the wages of the individual workers are paid by the agency.)
+A: Number of agencies used (average): A1: Names if available: B: Were agency workers' age / pay / hours included within the scope of this audit?
 Yes No

-B: If yes, check all that apply: Recruitment / hiring fees Service fees Application costs Recommendation fees Placement fees Administrative, overhead or processing fees Skills tests Certifications Medical screenings Passports/ID's Work / resident permits Birth certificates Police clearance fees Any transport costs between work place and home Any relocation costs after commencement of employment New hire training / orientation fees Medical exam fees Deposit bonds or other deposits Any other non-monetary assets Other B1 - If other, please give details:

-C: If any checked, give details:

-Agency Workers (not applicable) (workers sourced from a local agent who are not directly paid by the site, but paid by the agency, Usually the agencies are paid by the site and the wages of the individual workers are paid by the agency.)
-A: Number of agencies used (average): A1: Names if available: B: Were agency workers' age / pay / hours included within the scope of this audit? ☐ Yes ☐ No C: Were sufficient documents for agency workers available for review?
-Yes No D: Is there a legal contract / agreement with all agencies?
-Yes No D1: Please give details:

-E: Does the site have a system for checking labour standards of agencies?
-If yes, please give details.
-Yes No E1: Please give details:
+C: Were sufficient documents for agency workers available for review? ☐ Yes ☐ No D: Is there a legal contract / agreement with all agencies? ☐ Yes ☐ No D1: Please give details: E: Does the site have a system for checking labour standards of agencies?
+If yes, please give details. ☐ Yes ☐ No E1: Please give details:

-Contractors: Note: contractors in this context are generally individuals who supply several workers to a site.
+Contractors: N/A Note: contractors in this context are generally individuals who supply several workers to a site.
 Usually the contractors are paid by the site and the wages of the workers are paid by the contractor.
-Common terms include, gang bosses, labor provider, A: Any contractors on site?
-Yes No A1: If yes, how many contractors are present, please give details: B: If Yes , how many workers supplied by contractors?
+Common terms include, gang bosses, labor provider, A: Any contractors on site? ☐ Yes ⊠ No A1: If yes, how many contractors are present, please give details: B: If Yes , how many workers supplied by contractors?
 C: Do all contractor workers understand their terms of employment?
 Yes No C1: Please describe finding: D: If Yes , please give evidence for contractor workers being paid per law: